marc-f/adamcod.es/_posts/2013-06-04-deploy-a-basic-lamp-stack-digital-ocean-chef-solo.md

 Save the file, and go back to the terminal.
 A run list is a list of cookbooks, and the recipes inside those cookbooks that we want to run on our server.
 They're specified in the format: `recipe[cookbook::recipe]`.
 If you leave off the `::recipe` part Chef will assume a recipe named "default".

-Now we're reading to go, that's all we need.
+Now we're ready to go; that's all we need to do.
 Let's move back to the root of your project and try provisioning your server:

     cd ~/Projects/chef-demo
     knife solo bootstrap root@82.196.8.99

-Substitute `82.196.8.99` with your IP or Hostname, and root with your user-account if you're not using Digital Ocean.
+Substitute `82.196.8.99` with your IP or Hostname, and root with your user-account if you're not using [Digital Ocean](https://www.digitalocean.com/?refcode=dd312899e4e9).
 You can add an optional 4th parameter here which is the path to your nodefile if you didn't name it in the recommended format.

 You should soon see knife logging into the server, then downloading, installing, and running Chef.
 Knife Solo has 3 main commands you should be familiar with:

-    # knife solo bootstrap
+1. knife solo bootstrap

    This will login to your server, download and install chef, copy across your cookbooks, and then run chef.
 This is the composite of the two commands below.

-    # knife solo cook
+2. knife solo cook

    This will login to your server, copy across your cookbooks, and then run chef

-    # knife solo prepare
+3. knife solo prepare

    This will login to your server, then download and install chef.

 Once Chef has finished its run open up a browser and visit your IP Address or Hostname for this Droplet and you should see something like this: